-Rollison has performed at a number of Denver's live music venues, including Larimer Lounge, Lost Lake, Lion's Lair, The Walnut Room, and Denver's Largest Indie Music Festival, The Underground Music Showcase.
+Rollison has performed at a number of Denver's live music venues, including Larimer Lounge, Lost Lake, Lion's Lair, The Walnut Room, and The Underground Music Showcase, Denver's Largest Indie Music Festival.

 Although Rollison is newer to the Denver singer/songwriter scene, her heartfelt lyrics and soothing voice are sure to turn heads and win hearts.
 She recently finished recording her first full band project, Cardiac Flashback, a 6 song EP set to release Spring 2018.